About the People's Parliament tour and workshop

 In this workshop, pupils will examine the role of pressure groups at Parliament.
 As they take a front row seat for historic events from Parliament’s past, in our 360° immersive projection space, students will meet Muriel Matters and her fellow suffragists as they exert pressure on the House of Commons, to gain votes for women.

-Pupils will explore different types of pressure groups, using terms such as causal and sectional, insider and outsider, and evaluate the effectiveness of real life campaigns, before applying their knowledge to scenarios that could affect their lives for access to information and increasing representation.
-The workshop may include one or both events, depending on the age and interest of the group.
+Pupils will explore different types of pressure groups, using terms such as causal and sectional, insider and outsider, and evaluate the effectiveness of real life campaigns and the impact they have had on Parliament and our democracy.